Graphixa/RegistryWizard/README.md

 ## Install the Module

-You can install the Registry Wizard module from the PowerShell Gallery using the following command:
+You can install the Registry Wizard module from this repository using the following command:
 ```powershell
 Install-Module -Name RegistryWizard
 ```
+Alternatively, you can manually download the module from the [Releases](https://github.com/Graphixa/RegistryWizard/releases) page and import into your app manually.

 ## Initial Setup